 I’m not going to start this post with something sappy like, “Oh, I wish summer would last forever!”
 Nope.
 I am READY for my kids to go back to school.
 I love them dearly and enjoy their company, however, they thrive in the structure of the school year (and so does this type-A mama).
-That being said, what better way to celebrate the beginning of the end of summer with some good ol’ fashioned tax-free shopping?
+That being said, what better way to celebrate the beginning of the end of summer with some good ol’ fashioned tax-free weekend shopping?

 It is easy to become overwhelmed when cruising the back-to-school sections in almost every store, so I have compiled some fail-safe tips to maximize your budget:

 If you haven’t picked up a supply list yet from your local drugstore or big chain retailer, you can visit your school’s website.
 It is very easy to have a mini-panic attack while roaming those aisles and aisles of folders, binders, pencils, paper, markers, etc. If your child attends a public school in Jacksonville, you can go here to the DCPS website.

 Tip: Don’t have a printer?
 Snap a pic or screenshot the supply list, so you will have it with you!

 Compare prices from the comfort of your phone!